intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 some information in device image properties, which is required by DPC++ runtime to properly handle emulation of specialization constants.

-`sycl-post-link` provides two property sets when specializtion constants are
+`sycl-post-link` provides two property sets when specialization constants are
 emulated:
 1. Mapping from Symbolic ID to offset
 2. Mapping from Symbolic ID to the default value

-The first mapping can be subsituted with the property set generated for native specialization constants, but it is still provided in order to simplify the runtime part, i.e. it allows to avoid calculating those offsets at runtime by re-using ones calculated by the compiler.
+The first mapping can be substituted with the property set generated for native specialization constants, but it is still provided in order to simplify the runtime part, i.e. it allows to avoid calculating those offsets at runtime by re-using ones calculated by the compiler.